On finite non-degenerate braided tensor categories with a Lagrangian subcategory: Appendix: Dimension

-Let $H:=H(2)$ be the $8$-dimensional Nichols' Hopf algebra, with grouplike element $u$ and $(1,u)$-skew-primitive elements $x,y$ (see Subsection \ref{section:Rep(W)}).
-It is well known (and straightforward to check) that the dual Hopf algebra $H^*$ is unimodular (i.e., the distinguished grouplike element $g\in H$ is equal to $1$), and that every integral of $H^*$ is of the form $\lambda_s:=s(xy)^*+s(uxy)^*$, $s\in\mathbb{C}$.
+Let $E(2)$ be the $8$-dimensional Nichols Hopf algebra, with grouplike element $u$ and $(1,u)$-skew-primitive elements $x,y$ (see \ref{section:Rep(W)}).
+It is well known (and straightforward to check) that the dual Hopf algebra $E(2)^*$ is unimodular (i.e., $1$ is the distinguished grouplike element of $E(2)$), and that every integral of $E(2)^*$ is of the form